Updated on September 16, 2022 by Sarina

 If mud is there on clothes, do not use hot water – use cold water to rinse the mud off and then wash in hot water.

-Put liquid Chlorine bleach (Sodium hypochlorite bleach) for white clothes and oxygen bleach for colored clothes in the soaking water as a disinfecting agent – these are used to prevent mildew/mold and bacterial growth.
+Put liquid Chlorine bleach (Sodium hypochlorite bleach) for white clothes (Please remember that chlorine bleach is not to be used with wool, silk, spandex or resin-coated fabrics) and oxygen bleach for colored clothes in the soaking water as a disinfecting agent – these are used to prevent mildew/mold and bacterial growth.
+Oxygen bleach is not as effective as chlorine bleach in disinfecting.

 Rinse in cold clean water to remove remaining dirt.